How to buy Galileo Mining (GAL) shares

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Galileo Mining 's is 1.093.
-This would suggest that Galileo Mining 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Galileo Mining 's is 0.6354.
+This would suggest that Galileo Mining 's shares are less volatile than average (for this exchange).

 Galileo Mining overview

 Galileo Mining Ltd engages in the exploration of mineral deposits in Western Australia.
 The company explores for cobalt, nickel, and copper, as well as manganese oxide deposits.
 It holds interests in the Norseman project that covers an area of 306 square kilometers located to the town of Norseman; and Fraser Range Project covering an area of 602 square kilometers situated in the Albany-Fraser Orogen.
 The company was incorporated in 2003 and is based in West Perth, Australia.

 How to buy Nordic Nickel (NNL) shares

 Steps to owning and managing Nordic Nickel shares.

 How to invest in the Octava Minerals IPO

 Everything we know about the Octava Minerals IPO, plus information on how to buy in.

 How to invest in the Australia Sunny Glass Group IPO

 Everything we know about the Australia Sunny Glass Group IPO, plus information on how to buy in.